snkashis/android-docs/src/pages/map-sdk/overview/index.md

 ### 2. Get an access token

 If you don't have a Mapbox account, sign up for one [here](https://www.mapbox.com/signup/), then navigate to your [Account page](https://www.mapbox.com/account/) and copy your **default public token** to your clipboard.
-After you've added the Map SDK as a dependency inside your Android project, open the `string.xml` file, create a new string, and paste the access token.
-Then to pass this into the Map SDK, you'll want to place the access token inside of your application's `onCreate()` method.
+After you've added the Maps SDK as a dependency inside your Android project, open the `string.xml` file, create a new string, and paste the access token.
+Then to pass this into the Maps SDK, you'll want to place the access token inside of your application's `onCreate()` method.

 ```java
 public class MyApplication extends Application {